WarrenSink/GEOMIATE/README.md

 # GEOMIATE
-For researching the following of MIATE characteristics in the GEO databse
+For researching the following of MIATE requirements in the metadata of entries in the GEO database.